What’s to say about me?

 Politically I tend to be a Democrat, although I have no ‘official’ party affiliation.

-Religiously I am a orthodox, evangelical, charismatic, agnostic (translation: I don’t deny the existence of g-d, however I have no use for organized religion).
+Religiously I am a orthodox, evangelical, charismatic, agnostic (translation: I don’t know if god exists, however I have no use for organized religion).
 One of the fastest ways to get on my bad side is to try and convince me that one religion or the other is better and how I should find ‘salvation’ in one particular flavor.
 I get very annoyed at people who take the bible literally and try to deny or dismiss evolution.
 Come on people, the science is there.
 Open your eyes.
 FWIW: I was raised Jewish.

 I am married to the lovely, talented, smart, funny, and very redheaded Ginny.